gitignore exceptions: The Good, the Bad and the Ugly

 With an asterisk added, we say: Ignore everything in the folder.
 While, without an asterisk, we say: Ignore the folder.

 When we are not dealing with gitignore exceptions, there’s no difference between using dir/* or just dir.
-This happens, because, if everything is ignored in the directory, then git will find no meaning in adding it to commit.
+This happens, because, if everything is ignored in the directory, then git will find no meaning in adding it to the index.

 But things are changing when we have exceptions in gitignore.
 And the reason why it’s not working when we simply use dir is that: